Skip to content

 Sources profile:This story draws on neutral-leaning sources

-Pacific cold front slowed and moved away from the primary recovery zone.
-Conditions 200 miles off San Diego: 3-5 foot waves, winds under 10 knots, 60-64°F water.
-No zone relocation required.
+A Pacific cold front slowed and cleared the primary recovery zone before splashdown.
+Conditions 200 miles off San Diego: 3-5 foot waves, winds under 10 knots, water at 60-64°F. USS John P. Murtha holds its original position; no zone relocation required.

 Sources:Fox Weather